 You can’t write a guide to what to eat in Dubai without including flatbreads!
-As with most Middle Eastern cuisine, flatbreads are popular within Emirati cuisine, and there are several varieties.
+As with most Middle Eastern cuisine, flatbreads are popular in Emirati cuisine, and there are several varieties.

 Khubz is a round, leavened bread which forms a staple part of the diet across the Middle East.
-It features in several Emirati dishes, and is also popular on its own or with fresh hummus or aubergine dip.
+It features in several Emirati dishes – but it’s also popular on its own or with fresh hummus or aubergine dip.